-- The oral examination will take place after the student successfully passes the written exam.
-Students must pass both the written and oral exam before passing on to candidacy.
-Only two attempts to pass the oral examination will be allowed. - The oral exam will be based on the student's response to the written exam and any material from the core courses.
+- The oral examination will take place after the student successfully passes the written examination.
+Students must pass both the written and oral examination before passing on to candidacy.
+Only two attempts to pass the oral examination will be allowed. - 2.
+The oral examination will be based on the student's response to the written examination and any material from the core courses.